NisargaKumar/NisargaKumar/README.md

 👩‍💻 Aspiring Data Scientist

-🌱 I’m currently looking for roles of Data Analysis, Data Science and tools related to these.
+🌱 I’m currently looking for roles in Data Analysis, Data Science, and tools related to these fields.

 📫 You can reach out to me @nisargakumar02@gmail.com